-Are You Too Optimistic or Too Pessimistic with Your Financial Plans?
+Financial Optimism: Are You Too Optimistic—or Too Pessimistic—About Your Financial Future?

 financial optimism

-Optimism, Pessimism and Your Financial Plans
+Optimism & Pessimism and Your Financial Plans

 Your bias toward optimism or pessimism can have a huge impact on your financial outcomes in life and especially retirement.